KonnorRogers/mrujs/README.md

 ## Integrations

-Currently Mrujs is designed to work best with Turbolinks.
-Turbolinks is the current navigation adapter for Mrujs.
-In the future, there are plans to use regular navigation on the window and Turbo.
-Those have not been implemented yet but are on the roadmap.
+Mrujs supports both Turbolinks and Turbo.

 In addition, on unsuccessful form submissions, MorphDOM is used to morph responses from the server to provide a DOM diffed update page to display